House Exterior Design Ideas with a Flat Roof

 Inspiration for a mid-sized industrial two-storey brick red house exterior in Melbourne with a flat roof.

-Photo of a contemporary two-storey multi-coloured house exterior in DC Metro with mixed siding and a flat roof.
+Large contemporary two-storey house exterior in San Francisco with mixed siding, a flat roof, a mixed roof and a grey roof.

-Design ideas for a contemporary two-storey multi-coloured house exterior in Brisbane with mixed siding and a flat roof.
+This is an example of a contemporary two-storey multi-coloured house exterior in Mexico City with mixed siding and a flat roof.

 The client’s request was quite common - a typical 2800 sf builder home with 3 bedrooms, 2 baths, living space, and den.
 However, their desire was for this to be “anything but common.”
 The result is an innovative update on the production home for the modern era, and serves as a direct counterpoint to the neighborhood and its more conventional suburban housing stock, which focus views to the backyard and seeks to nullify the unique qualities and challenges of topography and the natural environment.